 A short time after copulation, a clutch of eggs made of a fusion of materials of the two Sweetlings will start forming within the body.
 The eggs take roughly two days to incubate before being ready, at which point they can either be removed from the body or kept inside.

-Inside each incubated egg is a Necco.
-Each of these Necco has the potential to create a Sweetling, but a host must be found before the process can begin.
+Inside each incubated egg is a Theyra.
+Each of these Theyra has the potential to create a Sweetling, but a host must be found or the egg must be nurtured before the process can begin.

-The eggs themselves have a shelf-life of sorts, only able to survive a couple of days outside the body and about two weeks inside.
-If an egg is not used before it’s expiration, the Necco within the egg will break apart into sugar, and the eggs will simply absorb into the rest of the form.
+The eggs themselves have a shelf-life of sorts, only able to survive a couple of days outside the body or about two weeks inside.
+If an egg is not used before its expiration, the Theyra within the egg will break apart into sugar, and the eggs will simply absorb into the rest of the form.

-There are two factors necessary in order to create a Sweetling.
+There are two factors necessary in order to facilitate a conversion to a Sweetling.
 They are: